How this works

 The wool I use

 I use two types of British wool.
-I make two jumpers/colour-ways out of Shetland wool - this is thick, sturdy and totally weatherproof.
-The other two jumpers/colour-ways (and the tank tops) are made from thinner British wool - this wool is perfect for layering.
-I am very committed to British wool - it is not as soft as merino or lambswool but it stands up to a lot of wear without complaint, gets softer with use and it keeps the weather out.
+Two colour-ways are made from Shetland wool which is thick, sturdy and totally weatherproof.
+The other two colour-ways (and the tank tops) are made from thinner British wool, perfect for layering.